uiceds/syllabus/manuscript.md

 Homeworks and Exams will be done through [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/course_instance/89830/assessments).
 In assigning these types of homeworks and exams, I'm placing emphasis on **mastery**.
 The idea is to keep doing questions until you master the underlying concept or method.
 Once you do, you should be able to answer these questions very quickly.

+Before doing the assessments, you will need to enroll in this class in PrairieLearn.
+To do so, go to [https://prairielearn.engr.illinois.edu/pl/enroll](https://prairielearn.engr.illinois.edu/pl/enroll) and click on "Add course" next to "CEE 498DS: Data Science for Civil and Environmental Engineering, Fall 2020".

 ### Homeworks